cs3org/OCM-API/IETF-OCM.md

 * The `Date` header is no longer covered by signatures: freshness is anchored on the `created` signature parameter (see Section 7.2.4 of [RFC9421]).
+* Clarified that `created` bounds the lifetime of a captured signature but does not by itself detect replay within that window (see Section 7.2.2 of [RFC9421]).
+* `jwksUri` and `{tokenEndPoint}` transport: https remains mandatory, with the same HTTP fallback allowance for testing setups that the Discovery Process has; dropped the https-only schema pattern from spec.yaml accordingly.
+* Appendix B now defers the missing-`jwksUri` case to [Decision to Discard](#decision-to-discard) instead of stating a stronger requirement in an informative section.
 * Updated the signature examples: replaced the legacy `Digest` header with `Content-Digest` [RFC9530] and applied [RFC8792] line wrapping.